How to Get Scholarship to Study Abroad from Bangladesh

 When should I start applying?

 Start 12–18 months before your target intake.
-This gives you time to prepare English tests, SOP, recommendation letters, documents, and scholarship applications.
+This gives you time to prepare English tests, SOP, recommendation letters, documents and scholarship applications.

 Final Thoughts

 Getting a scholarship to study abroad from Bangladesh is not easy.
-But it is possible.

 One strong application can change your future.